Welcome to another edition of Feminism Makes Me Cringe!

 So yes, adults can make their own decisions, but there isn’t a law written anywhere that you can’t criticize them for their choices.

-Because you are an adult when you are capable of adequately handling the setbacks that naturally occur in the pursuit of any endeavour, no matter how big or small.
+Because you are an adult when you are capable of adequately handling setbacks that naturally occur in the pursuit of any endeavor, no matter how big or small.

 We assume an adult has what it takes to get things done and take responsibility when things don’t turn out the way he anticipated it would, or if he stumbles upon roadblocks in the process.